Principal's Qualification Program

 Module 12: Supporting Wellness and Well-Being

 The Leadership Inquiry Practicum (LIP) is a required component of the PQP.
-Candidates must develop a LIP proposal in part one and successfully complete the LIP experience before being considered complete part 2.
+Candidates must develop a LIP proposal in Part 1 and successfully complete the LIP experience before being recommended for the Part 2 qualification.

 Practicum Information